liwde/blinddichten/README.md

 This project is hot off the press, the main building blocks developed in under a week.
 There are lots of things to do:

 - **Add a real persistence in the backend.** MySQL should be supported to store the poems for a bit longer.
 Also, there should be put some more thought into regular cleanup of such database, especially for aborted rounds that were never finished.
-- **Add styling to the UI.** It's currently just plain HTML for the most part.
-There should be a clearer visual identity to this thing.
 - **Add non-essential features.** I'll list the ones I already have in mind:
   - a static page to view and print all poems
   - a "start new game" button on the Viewing screen -- one players clicks it, all players get a notification to join the new game